Centre Party (Iceland)

-The Centre Party (Miðflokkurinn) is a Nordic agrarian and conservative political party in Iceland, established in September 2017.
+The Centre Party (Miðflokkurinn) is a Nordic agrarian and right-wing populist political party in Iceland, established in September 2017.
 It split from the Progressive Party due to leadership disputes, when two factions decided to band up as a new party before the 2017 Icelandic parliamentary election.

 Ideology

-A self-proclaimed liberal and centrist party, the party is generally considered by some conservative and populist.
+A self-proclaimed liberal and centrist party, the party is generally considered right-wing populist.
+The party is also described as agrarian and conservative, with some regarding it as holding nationally conservative, nationalist, protectionist and socially conservative positions.

 The party proposes to reform the state's banking sector, maintaining government ownership of Landsbankinn, while reclaiming the state's stake in Arion Bank, which is controlled by hedge funds, and redistributing a third of its shares among Icelanders.
 It also plans to sell the government's existing stake in Íslandsbanki.
 The party supports scrapping indexation on debts and opposes the accession of Iceland to the European Union.

-At the inaugural meeting of the party in Reykjavik on 8 October, the party's chairman and founder Sigmundur Davíð Gunnlaugsson stated that the party supported the best ideas of the left and right, emphasizing both the protection of individual rights and social security, while also focusing on regional issues in the same vein of the Northern Powerhouse in the United Kingdom and improving benefits for the elderly.
+At the inaugural meeting of the party in Reykjavik on 8 October, the party's chairman and founder Sigmundur Davíð Gunnlaugsson stated that the party supported the best ideas of the left and right, emphasising both the protection of individual rights and social security, while also focusing on regional issues in the same vein of the Northern Powerhouse in the United Kingdom and improving benefits for the elderly.
 The party also proposes to improve ferry services and construct a new university hospital.

 The party opposed the expansion of the abortion limit from the 16th week of the pregnancy to the 22nd week.
-The party opposed legislation to allow individuals to define their own gender in the eyes of the law.
-One of the party's members has called for teaching climate change denial views in public schools.
+Sigmundur Davíð opposed legislation to allow individuals to define their own gender in the eyes of the law but dropped the position in negotiation with other political parties.
+One of the party's members has called for teaching climate change denial views in public schools, he later left the party to join the Independence Party.

 In 2021, Sigmundur Davíð called for the Icelandic government to take up the same asylum policy as that implemented by the Danish Social Democrats, that policy being to send asylum seekers to countries outside of Europe while their case is being processed.
-Sigmundur Davíð stated that the goal of this policy was to ensure that no one would come to the country seeking asylum.
+Sigmundur Davíð stated that the goal of this policy was to ensure that no one would come to the country seeking asylum using criminal networks in migrant smuggling.